Gaddodda/json-examples/java/JSON-lib/README.md

         sb.append(input);
     }

 That's it!
-The `input` string now contains the response from the Spotter; we use a JSON library below to manipulate it.
+The `input` string now contains the response from the json app;
+we use a JSON library below to manipulate it.

 #### setSettings ####

 This is much the same as the `getSettings` example, except we need to make sure the resource is `/settings` and that we set some headers.
 To start off, we get the bytes from our new settings:

     // we use UTF-8 because that's what the spotters use internally byte[] bytes = settings.getBytes("UTF-8");